 Great marketers continually scan the environment for shifts that affect their strategy and brand position.
 They understand micro and macro trends affecting the company and their customers.
 They also understand the strengths and weaknesses of primary competitors.

 Where do you get market intel?
+Conduct end-user focus groups.
 Host a customer round table.
 Visit customers with your sales team.
-Conduct short surveys on social media or through platforms like Constant Contact or Survey Monkey.
+Distribute short surveys on social media or through platforms like Constant Contact or Survey Monkey.
 Read customer service emails.

 POSITION YOUR BRAND

 Positioning your brand in a competitive market isn’t difficult.
-Develop a strong value proposition.
+Develop a strong value proposition early in the product development process.
 Understand what customer need you fill.
 Select the right promotional mix to reach your audience.
 Figure out that one idea you want to own in the mind of your customer.

 For example, maybe your firm is strong at delivering high touch customer service.
 Your relationship-building skills are so effective that your staff becomes an extension of your customer’s team.
 Everybody says they have great customer service.
 But how many have a genuine competitive advantage?
 This is especially the case with niche market companies.
 Serve your niche market customers well and they have no reason to go elsewhere.